stackblitz/docs/docs/guides/user-guide/parts/codeflow-ide.md

-**Stackblitz editor** is a fully fledged desktop-grade dev environment capable of running your whole workflow - from production-level dev work to reviewing pull requests.
+**StackBlitz editor** is a fully fledged desktop-grade dev environment capable of running your whole workflow - from production-level dev work to reviewing pull requests.